In the past years, link building strategies were based on links quantity and not quality.

 Step 1: Find out broken links of your competitors

-Log in to ‘ahref’ then click on site explorer, enter your competitor’s domain and search for it.
+Log in to ‘ahref’ and then click on site explorer, enter your competitor’s domain and search for it.
 On the left corner, under the backlink profile click on broken links then you’ll see a list of broken links of your competitors.

 Step 2: Find a relevant broken link on a website